-What is Webmail?
+What Is Webmail?

 Why Use Webmail?

 Most of us carry a phone or tablet that connects frequently to our email server.
-At specified intervals, the device may connect to your mailbox, look for new messages and download them to your device.
+At specified intervals, the device may connect to your mailbox, look for new messages, and download them to your device.

 You'll normally find webmail options in your host's control panel software.
-For many hosts, that's cPanel, but it may also be Plesk, or your host's custom control panel.
+For many hosts, that's cPanel, but it may also be Plesk or your host's custom control panel.
 The way the webmail system works depends on how your host has provisioned it.

-Pros and Cons
+Pros and Cons of Using Webmail Clients

 None of these cons are deal breakers, but they make webmail slightly less pleasant to use.